Indra22032006/linux_progression/README.md

 # linux_progression
-My journey in the Linux
+My journey in the Linux operating system